corn-config/corn/README.md

 ### Running Tests

-You must set `CORN_TEST=foobar` as this is required for the environment variable tests.
+You must set `CORN_TEST=bar` as this is required for the environment variable tests.

 ### WASM